James F. Sumowski, PhD: Principal Investigator

 Clinical Research Coordinators

-Emily Dvorak earned a B.S. in Neuroscience and Psychology from the University of Pittsburgh.
+Emily Dvorak graduated from University of Pittsburgh (Major: Neuroscience and Psychology).
 She is a Ph.D. student at Teachers College, Columbia University, and currently examining contributions of language to memory in persons with MS.

 Rachel B. Brandstadter, MD